 It takes courage to be a whistleblower and report suspected discrimination by your employer.
 You have the right to be free from mistreatment for doing so.
-If you are being retaliated against after reporting discrimination or illegal conduct by your employer, your rights may have been violated.
+If your employer retaliates against you for reporting discrimination or illegal conduct at work, your employer has probably violated your rights.

 At Bolek Besser Glesius LLC, our Cleveland employment law and retaliation attorneys have helped many employees in your situation.
 If you need help, contact us today to ensure that your rights are protected.

 The employment discrimination laws could not serve their purpose if employees were not willing to come forward and report conduct they reasonably believe to be illegal.
-But if employers were free to punish employees for speaking out, many would stay silent, thus undermining efforts to eliminate employment discrimination.
-For that reason, both Ohio and federal employment laws contain anti-retaliation provisions.
+But if employers were free to punish employees for speaking out, many would stay silent.
+That would make it virtually impossible to stomp out employment discrimination.
+For this reason, both Ohio and federal employment laws contain anti-retaliation provisions.